Communist Party of the Philippines: 2007 Arroyo amnesty proclamation

+During the Benigno Aquino III administration

+The peace talks between the two sides have been intermittent and inconclusive since 1986, bogging down in 2012 when the government refused to free political prisoners.

+During the Duterte administration

+Peace talks resumed in August 2016, when Duterte released 19 rebel leaders from jail.
+However, President Duterte scrapped talks in February 2017, when rebels ambushed an army convoy, breaking a unilateral ceasefire that had held for five months.
+Both sides returned to the negotiating table on April 1, 2017.

+In April 2017, peace talks between the National Democratic Front and the Philippine government brokered by Norway took place in the Netherlands, hoping to reach a political settlement in twelve months to end the conflict.
+This was the second time the two sides agreed on a bilateral truce since November 1986.

+In 2019, the Duterte administration unilaterally declared the end of peace talks between the GRP and the NDFP, focusing instead on their counter-insurgency program Oplan Kapanatagan and what it terms as a "whole-of-nation" approach.

 International relations

-It participates in the Maoist International Conference of Marxist–Leninist Parties and Organizations.
+The CPP participates in the Maoist International Conference of Marxist–Leninist Parties and Organizations.
 It heads the broad revolutionary front organization, the National Democratic Front.

 The People's Republic of China's (PRC) relations with the CPP have supposedly "been severed since the 1980s," although Chinese underground support systems to the rebellion have surfaced from time to time.
 The main line of Chinese supporters have officially cut ties with the party since 2000 as the economic use of the party to the Chinese were no longer needed as the party's members have been reduced significantly.

 According to Stefan Engel in a 2015 interview, Main Coordinator of International Coordination of Revolutionary Parties and Organizations (ICOR), CPP is willing to join ICOR.